ymatsunaga/mdtoolbox-doc/introduction.rst

 writexplormap              write xplor density format file
 ========================== ==================================================================================================

-Geometric calculations (Distances between atoms, angles, dihedrals, fitting of structures, etc)
+Geometry calculations (Distance, angles, dihedrals, fitting of structures, etc)

 ========================== ==================================================================================================
 name                       description
 ========================== ==================================================================================================
-calcbond                   calculate distance from the Cartesian coordinates of two atoms calcangle                  calculate angle from the Cartesian coordinates of three atoms calcdihedral               calculate dihedral angle from the Cartesian coordinates of four atoms calcpairlist               make a pairlist by searching pairs within a cutoff distance searchrange                finds all the atoms within cutoff distance from given atoms superimpose                least-squares fitting of structures by Kabsch's method meanstructure              calculate average structure by iterative superimposing decenter                   remove the center of mass from coordinates or velocities orient                     orient molecule using the principal axes of inertia
+superimpose                least-squares fitting of structures by Kabsch's method meanstructure              calculate average structure by iterative superimposing decenter                   remove the center of mass from coordinates or velocities orient                     orient molecule using the principal axes of inertia searchrange                finds all the atoms within cutoff distance from given atoms calcbond                   calculate distance from the Cartesian coordinates of two atoms calcangle                  calculate angle from the Cartesian coordinates of three atoms calcdihedral               calculate dihedral angle from the Cartesian coordinates of four atoms calcpairlist               make a pairlist by searching pairs within a cutoff distance
 ========================== ==================================================================================================

 Statistics (WHAM, MBAR, clustering, etc)